 What You Need to Know about Carbon Monoxide

-You probably already know that carbon monoxide or CO, can cause sudden illness and death.
+You may know that carbon monoxide or CO poisoning, can cause sudden illness and death.
 Did you know that CO is colorless and odorless?
 Because it is undetectable by our senses, CO detectors are an important part of any life safety solution.
-It is produced by the incomplete burning of various fuels, including coal, wood, charcoal, oil, kerosene, propane, and natural gas.
+Carbon Monoxide is produced by the incomplete burning of various fuels, including coal, wood, charcoal, oil, kerosene, propane, and natural gas.
 Products and equipment powered by internal combustion engines such as portable generators, cars, lawn mowers, and power washers also produce CO.

 According to the CDC, all people and animals are at risk for CO poisoning.
 Certain groups — unborn babies, infants, and people with chronic heart disease, anemia, or respiratory problems — are more susceptible to its effects.
 Each year, more than 400 Americans die from unintentional CO poisoning, more than 20,000 visit the emergency room and more than 4,000 are hospitalized due to CO poisoning.
 Fatality is highest among Americans 65 and older.

 According to the US Consumer Product Safety Commission, an average of 170 people in the United States die every year from CO produced by non-automotive consumer products.
 These products include malfunctioning fuel-burning appliances such as furnaces, ranges, water heaters and room heaters; engine-powered equipment such as portable generators; fireplaces; and charcoal that is burned in homes and other enclosed areas.
 According to this video from the CDC, placing your generator 15 feet from your home may NOT be far enough away.